Lower-rung sprint for data leaders Typical sprint: $2,500-$5,000

 What happens after the sprint?

 Some teams take the roadmap and execute internally.
-Others bring us in for the specific Data Foundation or implementation work the sprint surfaced.
-Either way, the output is meant to reduce rework immediately.
+Others bring us in for the specific Data Foundation, metric-certification, or implementation work the sprint surfaced.
+Either way, the output is meant to reduce rework immediately and make the next rung of the ladder explicit.

 If the ask keeps changing, translate it before you build it